-The commissioner has designated Sheriff Departments and Mental Health Transport Teams as the method of transportation for individuals under the commissioner's custody.
-If the Sheriff or the Mental Health Transport Team decides that an individual is in need of transportation with mechanical restraints, the reason for such a determination shall be documented in writing.
-It is the policy of the state of Vermont that mechanical restraints are used as the last option when it is deemed that a person requires restraints for their transportation to be completed safely.
+The commissioner has designated Sheriff Departments, Mental Health Transport Teams and other designated transportation teams as the method of transportation for individuals under the commissioner's custody.
+If the Sheriff, the Mental Health Transport Team, or other designated transportation team decides that an individual is in need of transportation with mechanical restraints, the reason for such a determination shall be documented in writing.
+It is the policy of the State of Vermont that mechanical restraints are used as the last option when it is deemed that a person requires restraints for their transportation to be completed safely.